s186969/DATA2410-Portfolio-2/README.md

 #### Skip_ack
 The test case simulates a scenario where the acknowledgement is lost during the transmission from the server, forcing the client to retransmit the packet.
+<br><br>**Note:** <code>skip_ack</code> can only be run in server mode.

 #### Loss
 The test case aims to simulate a situation where a client sends a specific packet to the server, but it is lost during the transmission.
 This will also trigger retransmission.
+<br><br>**Note:** <code>loss</code> can only be run in client mode.

 ## Examples
 #### Stop and Wait
-To run the server on the local machine and listening on port number 8080 while using the method 'Stop and wait', input the following command:
+To run the server on the local machine and listening on port number 8080 while using the method *Stop and wait*, input the following command:
 ```
 python3 application.py -s -i 127.0.0.1 -p 8080 -r saw
 ```